Olszi11/CMS-project-PHP/README.md

 - project is based on mySQL and PHP,
 - admin of blog can login and logout,
 - admin can:
-  *see dashboard panel, where see all added post(title, date, author, category, banner, commments, *edit and delete posts,
+  -see dashboard panel, where see all added post(title, date, author, category, banner, commments, -edit and delete posts,
-  *add post (title, category, image(banner), text), *manage categories(add and delete categories), *manage other admins(add new admins and delete older), *manage comments( approve un-approved comments, and dis-approve approved comments)
+  -add post (title, category, image(banner), text), -manage categories(add and delete categories), -manage other admins(add new admins and delete older), -manage comments( approve un-approved comments, and dis-approve approved comments)

 - user can search infromation by special search form,
 - user can see full post page by clicking in Read more button,